 What good KYB looks like

 When KYB works well, your review doesn’t feel like detective work.
-You get reliable information quickly, you’re able to compare what the client says against verified records and you document your decisions without rewriting the same narrative every time.
+You can gather reliable information quickly, you’re able to compare what the client says against verified records and document your decisions without rewriting the same narrative every time.

 Confirm the business exists and is active.